Justin Boots: History

-Support for rodeo
+Sponsorships

 Justin Boots has been a sponsor of the Professional Rodeo Cowboys Association (PRCA) and Women's Professional Rodeo Association (WPRA) for many years and supports professional rodeo athletes through the Justin Sportsmedicine Team and the Justin Cowboy Crisis Fund.
 The Justin Sportsmedicine Team made its debut at the National Finals Rodeo (NFR) in 1980 and provides emergency attention to injured competing athletes onsite.
 The Justin Cowboy Crisis Fund was established in 1989 to provide financial assistance to injured rodeo athletes and has since raised more than $1.1 million.
 Justin Boots was also a sponsor of the Professional Bull Riders (PBR) from 1994 through 2001 and the Justin Sportsmedicine Team also tended to injured PBR riders during that time period.

 Justin Boots has been a longtime sponsor of Billy Bob's Texas, the world's largest honky tonk and its small, indoor dirt arena where live bull riding events are held on the weekends.

 Justin Boots has also been a sponsor of several professional rodeo personalities (contestants, announcers, stock contractors, bullfighters and barrelmen) throughout the years.

 Justin Boots is the official boot sponsor of the ProRodeo Hall of Fame.

 Justin Boots is the official boot sponsor of the Miss Rodeo America pageant.

+Justin Boots is the official cowboy boot sponsor of the American Quarter Horse Association (AQHA).

+Justin Boots is the official cowboy boot sponsor of the Texas FFA.

+Justin Boots is the official cowboy boot sponsor of Major League Baseball's Texas Rangers.